-Please do not hesitate to reach out to our Office of Medicaid Fraud and Abuse Control at (502) 696-5405 if you need additional assistance or have questions about the material included in this manual.
-If you have questions related to seniors experiencing fraud, scams, or financial exploitation please contact our Office of Senior Protection by calling (502) 696-5300.
-Again, thank you for your work, and we welcome our role as your continued partner as you seek justice on behalf of Kentucky's elder citizens.
+Please do not hesitate to contact our Office of Medicaid Fraud and Abuse Control at (502) 696-5405 if we can ever be of assistance.
+If you have questions related to seniors experiencing fraud, scams, or financial exploitation, please contact our Office of Senior Protection at (502) 696-5300.
+Again, thank you for your continued partnership on behalf of Kentucky's elder citizens.

-Sincerely,
+Gratefully,